cmayer/MitoGeneExtractor/snakemake/README.md

 | BSNHM046-24 | abs/path/to/R1.fq.gz | abs/path/to/R2.fq.gz | 3084599 |

 ## 3. Gathering sample-specific pseudo-references using Gene Fetch ##
+- gene_fetch.py retrieves the protein pseudo-references for each sample using the samples taxonomic identifier (taxid).
-A Python tool for retrieving protein and/or gene sequences from NCBI databases.
-The script can fetch both protein and nucleotide sequences for a given gene across multiple taxa, with support for traversing taxonomic hierarchies when sequences aren't available at the given taxonomic level (dictated by input taxid).
+- The tool can fetch both protein and nucleotide sequences from NCBI databases for a given gene.
 See [gene_fetch](https://github.com/SchistoDan/gene_fetch/tree/main) repository for more information.
-1_gene_fetch.py provided in scripts/.
+- 'gene_fetch.py' also provided in scripts/.

 ## 4. Customising snakemake configuration file ##
 - Pre-processing modes: